sameesh-s/DesignPatterns/README.md

 ![Abstract Factory](https://github.com/sameesh-s/DesignPatterns/blob/main/AbstractFactory.jpg?raw=true)

-* Use the Abstract Factory when the your code needs to work with various families of related products, but you don't want it to depend on the concreate classes of thos products-they mightbe unknown  beforehand or you simply want to allow for future extensibility.
+* Use the Abstract Factory when your code needs to work with various families of related products, but you don't want it to depend on the concreate classes of thos products-they mightbe unknown  beforehand or you simply want to allow for future extensibility.

 ## 2. Observer
 A one-to-many relationship between a set of objects.
 When the state of one object changes, all of its dependents are notified.